dimarkov/bmrpruner/README.md

 - 🎯 **Bayesian Model Reduction**: Uncertainty-aware pruning of posterior distributions
 - 🔄 **JaxPruner Compatibility**: All original algorithms and APIs remain functional
 - 🌳 **Generic PyTree Support**: Works with Flax, Equinox, and any JAX-based models
-- 📊 **IVON Integration**: Seamless integration with posterior-tracking optimizers
+- 📊 **BLRAX Integration**: Seamless integration with posterior-tracking optimizers
 - 🔧 **Easy Migration**: Drop-in replacement for existing JaxPruner workflows
 - ⚡ **Minimal Overhead**: Maintains the performance characteristics of the original library